OpenJAC/JAC.jl/README.md

 towards new applications**.

-**Remark**: Although major efforts have been undertaken during the past two years, JAC is still in a very early state of its development and includes various features that are only partly implemented or not yet tested in all detail.
+**Remark**: Although major efforts have been undertaken during the past two years, JAC is still in a very early state of its development and includes features that are only partly implemented or not yet tested in all detail.
 Despite of possible failures and deficiencies of the present code, however, I here annouce JAC and kindly ask the users and developers for response, support and encouragement.